prethiee/prethiee/README.md

+8+ years of experience in web development.
+Always looking for new challenges and experiences.
+Specializing in backend development, but open to exploring the ever-evolving world of web technology.
+Let's create something amazing!

 #### A comprehensive list of the tools and technologies that I have utilized throughout my career.

 ##### Programming Languages: <br/>